 Character refers to your credit history, or how you’ve managed debt in the past.
-You start developing that credit history when you take out credit cards and loans.
-Those lenders may report your account history to credit bureaus, which capture it in documents called credit reports.
-Then, companies like FICO® and VantageScore® use the information to calculate credit scores.
+You start developing a credit history when you take out credit cards and loans.
+Those lenders may report your account history to the three major credit bureaus—Equifax®, Experian® and TransUnion®— which capture it in documents called credit reports.
+Then, companies like FICO® and VantageScore® use the information to calculate your credit scores.

-Lenders use credit scores and your credit reports to determine whether you qualify for a loan or credit.
+Lenders use your credit scores and credit reports to determine credit risk and whether you qualify for a loan or credit.
 But each lender has different criteria for assessing your credit history.
 When pulling your credit reports, they’ll look at the details of your payment history and how much you’ve borrowed.
-They’ll also check for things like late payments, foreclosures and bankruptcies.
+They’ll also check for negative information like late payments, foreclosures and bankruptcies.

 Lenders may also set minimum credit score requirements.
 Generally, a higher credit score signifies less risk for the lender.
 So maintaining good credit scores or improving your credit scores may help you qualify for credit in the future.

-Your capacity refers to your ability to repay loans.
+Capacity refers to your ability to repay loans.
 Lenders can check your capacity by looking at how much debt you have and comparing it to how much income you earn.
 This is known as your debt-to-income (DTI) ratio.
-You can calculate your own DTI ratio by adding up all your monthly debt payments and dividing that by your pre-taxed monthly income.
-Then multiply that number by 100.
+You can calculate your own DTI ratio by adding up all your monthly debt payments, dividing that number by your pre-taxed monthly income and then multiplying the new number by 100.

 Generally, a low DTI ratio signifies less risk for the lender because it indicates you may have the capacity to take on an additional monthly debt payment.
 The Consumer Financial Protection Bureau recommends keeping your DTI ratio for all debts at 36% or less for homeowners and 15%-20% or less for renters.

-Capital includes your savings, investments and assets that you are willing to put toward your loan.
+Capital includes the savings, investments and assets you are willing to put toward a loan.
 One example is the down payment to buy a home.
 Typically, the larger the down payment, the better your interest rate and loan terms.
 That’s because down payments can show the lender your level of seriousness and ability to pay back the loan.